kristikorsberg/PUI2016/HW2_kk3374/README.md

 names may be a part of Laura Gladson, Alex Kalinin, Nonie Mathur, and Santiago Castillo's Assignment 2, so if our scripts are similar, it is because we worked on the homework together.
+I spoke with Sabreen during her office hours on September 19, and determined that I should write new line characters at the end of each line in the .csv output file.
+I updated my script with this modification and submitted it.

 In order to complete Assignment 3, I used Mohit Sharma's Pandas tutorial, and some online references to write Pandas code: